Artemis94/Snake_with_AWS_MySQL/README.md

 # Usage

 ### Registration
-Before using the program you have to register.
+Before using the programme you have to register.
 You must choose a user name and an e-mail address that arent already present in the database.

 ### Login
-Using your username and password with whitch you registered you can log in to the program.
-After a successful login you are taken to the programs menu.
+Using your username and password with whitch you registered you can log in to the programme.
+After a successful login you are taken to the programme's menu.

 ### Forgotten Password
 The user has to give their registered e-mail address to which they will recieve the code with whitch they can set a new password for their account.